LangPrecip: Language-Aware Multimodal Precipitation Nowcasting: Abstract

 \section{Abstract}

-Short-term precipitation nowcasting is an inherently uncertain and under-constrained spatiotemporal forecasting problem, especially for rapidly evolving and extreme weather events.
-Existing generative approaches rely primarily on visual conditioning, leaving future motion weakly constrained and ambiguous.
-We propose a language-aware multimodal nowcasting framework(LangPrecip) that treats meteorological text as a semantic motion constraint on precipitation evolution.
-By formulating nowcasting as a semantically constrained trajectory generation problem under the Rectified Flow paradigm, our method enables efficient and physically consistent integration of textual and radar information in latent space.We further introduce LangPrecip-160k, a large-scale multimodal dataset with 160k paired radar sequences and motion descriptions.
-Experiments on Swedish and MRMS datasets show consistent improvements over state-of-the-art methods, achieving over 60 \% and 19\% gains in heavy-rainfall CSI at an 80-minute lead time.
+Short-term precipitation nowcasting is inherently under-constrained due to limited historical observation windows: identical observations can lead to multiple plausible future trajectories, especially for extreme events.
+Existing generative methods rely solely on visual features and lack explicit constraints on precipitation motion semantics, resulting in ambiguous dynamics, blurred details, and unstable predictions.
+We propose LangPrecip, the first language-guided precipitation nowcasting framework, and contribute LangPrecip-160K, a large-scale radar-text paired dataset with 160K annotated sequences.
+LangPrecip addresses the under-constrained challenge by leveraging natural-language motion descriptions as explicit semantic constraints to reduce motion ambiguity and introducing a dual-path wavelet consistency unfolding decoder that enforces physical data fidelity during latent-to-pixel reconstruction.
+By reformulating nowcasting as semantically constrained trajectory generation under the Rectified Flow paradigm with model-based decoder optimization, LangPrecip produces sharper and more physically consistent forecasts.
+Experiments on Swedish and MRMS benchmarks demonstrate substantial improvements over state-of-the-art vision-only methods, achieving over 60\% and 19\% relative gains in heavy-rainfall CSI at 80-minute lead time with enhanced spatial detail preservation.
+The dataset and code are available at \href{https://github.com/UESTC-LXD/LangPrecip}{\texttt{github.com/UESTC-LXD/LangPrecip}}.